 Produced creative assets for Instagram which received over 100,000 impressions

 Crafted masthead images for a website that draws 500,000 visitors per month

 Designed digital display advertisements that garnered a 10% engagement rate

 It’s good practice to keep track of these metrics as you progress throughout your career.
 With a list of these data points, you’ll impress hiring managers with your results-driven mindset.

 Don’t Be Boring

 The job search can seem like a daunting task.
 You’re often competing with potentially hundreds of other job seekers who are in the same boat as you.
 There’s nothing worse than blending in and going unnoticed.

 Give your resume some flair, and let your personality shine.
 An old-fashioned or stale resume won’t get you anywhere.
 Save yourself the hassle and design something beautiful, modern, and unique.
 Check out this resume format to give you an idea of what you can create.

 You have the graphic design skills and creative vision.
 The only thing left is a solid resume that shows off your skills.
 You'll need a modern and beautifully crafted resume if you want to shorten your job search and land your dream graphic design job.

 Your resume is your first opportunity to show hiring managers your design abilities.
-You can also choose from one of our hiring manager approved resume templates to maximize your chances of receiving an offer.
+You can use our resume builder and choose a hiring manager approved resume template to maximize your chances of receiving an offer.